 The Museum voor Schone Kunsten has some of the best collections of fine art in Ghent.
 Its large permanent collection showcases work from the Middle Ages until the 20th century.
 While the exhibits focus on Flemish artwork, there are many large sculptures and French paintings as well.

 Stop by and see works like Portrait of a Kleptomaniac by Théodore Géricault, Landscape at Dusk in Tyrol by Heinrich Funk, and Christ Carrying the Cross by Hieronymus Bosch.
-Until the end of 2019, you can learn about the restoration of the Mystic Lamb and follow the process.
 The museum is to the east of Citadel Park, and entry is included with the Ghent CityCard.

 Rest for a while at Korenmarkt and soak up the historic atmosphere.
 Sip a coffee and enjoy an organic breakfast at Le Pain Quotidien, or grab a beer at any of the bars on Klein Turkije.